 While The Old Inn today still enjoys a reputation for playing host to well-known literary artists, musical and visual art-fame, the true charm comes from the wealth of local colourful characters who frequent The Old Inn and enjoy its quaint atmosphere of beamed ceilings, open log fires and Ulster 'craic'.

-Our recent addition simply called Lewis, brings together the previous dining areas and award winning food into one central area.
-We are bringing down the barriers between fine dining and bistro culture, shaking up the idea that quality is costly and offering you the best value for money in County Down for 2AA Rosette food.
+Lewis Restaurant Area, brings together the previous dining areas and award winning food into one central area.
+We are bringing down the barriers between fine dining and bistro culture, shaking up the idea that quality is costly and offering you the best value for money in County Down.